 CyberLink PowerDirector includes a number of plugins that can help you create video content for your production.
-In the Edit module, click the button above the Media Room library in the Edit module to view the available PowerDirector plugins.
-See the following sections for detailed information:
+In the Edit module, click the above the Media Room library in the Edit module to view the available PowerDirector plugins.
+See the following sections for more information:

-- Using the MultiCam Designer\

-- Using the Theme Designer\

-- Editing Video in the Action Camera Center

-- Using an Express Project

-- Recording Your Desktop with the Screen Recorder

-- Creating Blends in the Blending Effect Designer

-- Creating Video Collages
+- Using the MultiCam Designer - Using the Theme Designer - Editing Video in the Action Camera Center - Using an Express Project - Recording Your Desktop with the Screen Recorder - Creating Blends in the Blending Effect Designer - Designing Custom Slideshows in the Slideshow Creator - Design Hand-Drawn Animation in the Paint Designer - Creating Video Collages - Creating Movies Quickly with the Magic Movie Wizard - Transforming Video with the AI Style Plugin

-Note: \ optional feature in CyberLink PowerDirector.
+Note: optional feature in CyberLink PowerDirector.
 Check the version table on our web site for detailed versioning information.